pierrewinkel/EDA_Project_Course-2/Readme.md

 The result is the following graph.

-**The PM2.5 Emissions have decreased in Baltimore City from 1999 to 2008 for the Non Road, On Road and Non Point types.
+**The PM2.5 Emissions have decreased in Baltimore City from 1999 to 2008 for the Non Road, On Road, Non Point and Point types.
-But the Emissions have increased for the Point type**.
+For the Non Point type, the median value has only decreased a little bit**.

 ![plot3.png](https://github.com/pierrewinkel/EDA_Project_Course-2/blob/master/plot3.png)